kayoMichael/Violet/README.md

 # Next.js Task Manager App

 A Simple Task Manager application built with Next.js.
 As of May 2024, migrated to SupaBase (PSQL) due to the pricing structure change of PlanetBase.
+It utilizes API endpoints and the new Server Actions.

 ## Getting Started